OutNav Logo

 Confidence in Evidence: High

-Our group sessions are supplementary to the one to one support we provide.
+Service Users Attending a Group SessionOur group sessions are supplementary to the one to one support we provide.
 They are facilitated by our practitioners and act as an informal peer support network for our clients.
 We host five tea and coffee meets a week.
-These are popular with on average 20 clients attending each session.
-These are important as they give our clients the opportunity to socialise in a safe and supported atmosphere.
+These are popular, with an average of 20 clients attending each session.
+These are important as they allow our clients to socialise in a safe and supported atmosphere.

 We are looking to expand this service in the future by providing activity sessions for our clients, but we currently do not have the capacity to offer this.